 - Cynical Theories: How Activist Scholarship Made Everything about Race, Gender, and Identity―and Why This Harms Everybody by James Lindsey & Helen Pluckrose

 - The Victim Cult: How the culture of blame hurts everyone and wrecks civilizations by Mark Milke

-Consider supporting the work at THEOTIVITY.COM/DONATE
+Consider supporting at THEOTIVITY.COM/DONATE

 Visit theotivity.com for more content.
 Sign up for our monthly email Newsletter to stay updated on all the latest content.
 Please consider sharing this episode and leaving a 5-star review on your podcast app to help us grow.
 Follow us at @theotivity on social media (Facebook, Instagram, Twitter, YouTube, Rumble).